RobTillaart/Vibration/README.md

 If functionality is missing, please open an issue.

+### 0.2.0 Breaking change

+0.2.0 has refactored the interface to improve performance.
+Instead of making measurements per function, now one calls **measure()** to make the measurements and update internal variables which can be read with getter functions.

+Another advantage is that the functions return values from the same set of measurements.
+This might be important for some applications.

+Finally, the **measure()** function allows to reset the internal variables or not.
+This allows for more cummulative measurements.

 ### Interrupts

 The library does not use interrupts to count the pulses of the vibration